-CNN Money: – Goldman Sachs braces for bond market blow up. – Goldman Sachs is growing more nervous about the bond bubble.
+Fortune: – Goldman Sachs braces for bond market blow up. – Goldman Sachs is growing more nervous about the bond bubble.
 In the past year, the investment bank has dramatically cut the amount of money it could lose on any given day if interest rates were to rise, which would cause bond prices to fall.
 The bank has also upped its own borrowing in order to lock in low interest rates.

 ETF Trends: – High-yield bond ETF pullback a warning signal for equity bulls? – The largest ETF tracking high-yield corporate bonds was down Wednesday for the fourth straight session from a multiyear high, unnerving bullish stock investors and those who have piled into junk debt funds recently.